-Dinwiddie and Washinton then acted much as if war had been declared.
-From their station at Wills Creek, the distance by the traders' path to Fort Duquesne was about 225 km.
-Midway was a branch of the Monongahela called Redstone Creek, at the mouth of which the Ohio Company had built another storehouse.
+Dinwiddie and Washinton then acted much as if war had been declared, even though no formal declaration had been made.
+From the station at Wills Creek, the distance by the traders' path to Fort Duquesne was about 225 km.
+Midway on this route was a branch of the Monongahela called Redstone Creek, at the mouth of which the Ohio Company had built another storehouse.
 Dinwiddie ordered all the forces to cross the mountains and assemble at this point, until they should be strong enough to advance against the French.
 The movement was critical in presence of an enemy as superior in discipline as he was in numbers, while the natural obstacles were great.
-A road for cannon and wagons must be cut through a dense forest and over two ranges of high mountains, besides countless hills and streams.
+A road suitable for cannon and wagons had to be cut through a dense forest and over two ranges of high mountains, besides countless hills and streams.
 Washington set all his force to the work, and they spent a fortnight in making 32 km.

-On May 23, Contrecoeur, operating under orders that forbade attacks by his force unless they were provoked, sent Joseph Coulon de Villiers de Jumonville with 34 men (1 officer, 3 cadets, 1 volunteer, 1 interpreter, and 28 men) to see if Washington had entered French territory, and with a summons to order Washington's troops to leave; this summons was similar in nature to the one Washington had delivered to them four months previous.
-Sources disagree on the exact composition of Jumonville's force, which may have included French Troupes de la marine, Canadian militia, and Indians.
-Jumonville had been instructed to send two couriers back with all speed to Fort Duquesne to inform the commandant that he had found the British before delivering the summons.
+On May 23, Contrecoeur, operating under orders that forbade attacks by his force unless they were provoked, sent Joseph Coulon de Villiers de Jumonville with 34 men (1 officer, 3 cadets, 1 volunteer, 1 interpreter, and 28 men) to see if Washington had entered French territory, and with a summons to order Washington's troops to leave.
+This summons was similar in nature to the one Washington had delivered to the French four months previous.
+Sources disagree on the exact composition of Jumonville's force, which may have included French Troupes de la Marine, Canadian militia, and Indians.
+Jumonville had been instructed to send two couriers back with all speed to Fort Duquesne to inform the commandant when he had found the British before delivering the summons.

 Skirmish at Jumonville Glen

-On May 28 at sunrise, Washington's party met with Tanacharison's 12 Indian warriors.
+At sunrise on May 28, Washington's party met with Tanacharison's 12 Indian warriors.
 A council was held where Washington and Tanacharison agreed to attack the French encampment.
 Two Mingo warriors led the way.
 The tracks of the two French scouts seen the day before were again found, and, marching in single file, the party pushed through the forest into the rocky hollow where the French were supposed to be concealed.
 They were there in fact; and they snatched their guns the moment they saw the British.
 Washington gave the word to fire.
 A short fight ensued.
-Coulon de Jumonville, an ensign in command, was killed, with 9 others; 2 were wounded and 21 captured, and none escaped but a Canadian who had fled at the beginning of the fray.
+Coulon de Jumonville, an ensign in command, was killed, along with nine other Frenchmen.
+Two more were wounded and 21 captured.
+None escaped except a Canadian who had fled at the beginning of the fray.
 After it was over, the prisoners told Washington that the party had been sent to bring him a summons from Contrecoeur, the commandant at Fort Duquesne.

 The exact manner of Jumonville's death is uncertain, but by several accounts Tanacharison executed him in cold blood, crushing his head with a tomahawk and washing his hands in Jumonville's brains.
-Another account, reported by an Indian to Contrecœur, claimed that Jumonville was shot by a British soldier while the summons was being read.
+Another account, reported by an Indian to Contrecœur, claimed that a British soldier shot Jumonville while the summons was being read.
 Judge it as we may, this obscure skirmish began the war that set the world on fire.

 A few days after, Gist came from Wills Creek with news that Fry was dead, having fallen from his horse and broken his neck.
 Washington succeeded to the command of the Virginia Regiment.